Alexandr030387/fresh_focus_media_test/README.md

 ## Launch the project
 * Set up docker `sudo apt install docker`
 * Set up docker-compose `sudo apt install docker-compose`
-* Run the container `sudo docker-compose up -d --build`
 * Go to the `laravel` dir `cd laravel`
 * In the `laravel` directory you will find the `.env.example` file, you should copy it and rename to `.env`.
+* Run the next command `php artisan key:generate`
+* In the `.env` file you can update your settings, for instance: ports
+* Run the container `sudo docker-compose up -d --build`
 * **After that you need to install next packages**:
   * `composer install` to download all necessary packages and dependencies
   * `npm install` to install all frontend dependencies